davidmcclure/textplot/notes/mental-maps.md

  ('jumped', 0.47428160237464612)]
 ```

 By skimming off the strongest links at the top of the stack, you end up with a custom little "distribution topic" for the word, a community of siblings that intuitively hang together.
-This is really just a side effect of the same basic intution that makes a much more sophisticated technique like topic modeling work - words that show up in the same places tend to be related to each other.
+It's sort of like really simple, "intra-document" form of topic modeling.

 ### Twisty little passages